Digital Nomad LLC 2026: $60 to Form, $500+/yr to Run

 How much does a digital nomad LLC cost per year?

-Annual maintenance runs $400–$1,300/yr depending on state fees ($0–$300), registered agent ($100–$200), Form 5472 filing for foreign-owned LLCs ($200–$500), and basic bookkeeping ($100–$300).
-This is before tax return preparation.
-Formation is a separate one-time cost of $50–$500 depending on state and whether a service is used.
+$400–$1,300/yr for maintenance: state fees ($0–$300), registered agent ($100–$200), Form 5472 filing for foreign-owned LLCs ($200–$500), and basic bookkeeping ($100–$300).
+That's before tax return prep.
+Formation is a separate one-time cost of $50–$500.

 Does a US LLC reduce taxes for digital nomads?